 The fabric for this post was provided by Riley Blake Designs for my participation in the Flower Market blog tour.
 The project and opinions are my own.
 This post also contains affiliate links to products I use where I may receive a small payment if a purchase is made at no additional cost to you.

-I have a spot in my new home where I love to hang a little banner.
+There is a spot in my new home where I love to hang a little banner.
 I have made a few so far, this Merry and Bright one using my Cricut Maker, and this JOY one I sewed for the ThermoWeb blog as part of my work designing for them.
-I wanted to make something a bit more generic that could hang for months at a time, so this pattern for a Welcome Wall Banner DIY was born.
-I love the fabrics in the Flower Market line by Riley Blake designs and so I asked it I could participate in the blog tour for these fabrics so I could show them off using my banner.
+This time I wanted to make something a bit more generic that could hang for months at a time, so this pattern for a Welcome Wall Banner DIY was born.
+I love the fabrics in the Flower Market line by Riley Blake designs that I am using as part of the fabric blog tour.

 The lovely painted flowers, the fun coordinating prints and the hoops in this line all speak to me.
 I love the colors and how they pop with the black in this line.
 It’s all SO good!
 Now, let me show you how easy this banner is to sew up!